Japan issues tsunami warnings after a series of very strong earthquakes on the Sea of Japan coast

 Japanese public broadcaster NHK TV warned torrents of water could reach as high as 5 meters (16.5 feet) and urged people to flee to high land or the top of a nearby building as quickly as possible.

-NHK said the tsunami waves could keep returning, and warnings were continuing to be aired more than an hour after the initial alert.
+NHK said the tsunami waves could keep returning, and warnings were continuing to be aired more than two hours after the initial alert.
 Several aftershocks also rocked the region.

 Government spokesman Yoshimasa Hayashi told reporters that nuclear plants in the area had not reported any irregularities.
 But he said it was critical for people in coastal areas to get away from the oncoming tsunami.